splintered-reality/py_trees/CONTRIBUTING.md

 Some recommendations to help align your contribution and minimise the eventual back and forth on a PR:

-* Engage in an issue thread or in the discussion section
+* Engage in an issue thread or in the discussion section.
-* Actual code in the form of a minimal PR with a `status:do_not_merge` label is a great tool for generating useful dialogue
+* Actual code in the form of a minimal PR with a `status:do_not_merge` label is a great tool for generating useful dialogue.

 ### Which Branch?